 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 Rhubarb Sauce has become my favorite way to enjoy rhubarb.
 The sauce is delicious by the spoonful, but it’s also so beautifying and complimentary with any treat as a condiment.

 Enjoy this easy way to be both elegant and earthy with the seasons!

 The original Paleo recipe uses maple syrup, yum!
 The Keto variation is ever so easy, just subbing in your favorite liquid Low Carb sweetener.
 And, of course, for GAPS we use honey!
-Just a few ingredients total for a simple and delicious condiment or treat.
+AIP may use pure maple syrup or honey.

-- 6 slightly heaping cups chopped rhubarb from about 6 big stalks rhubarb
+- 6 slightly heaping cups rhubarb , chopped, from about 6 big stalks rhubarb

 - 2/3 cup filtered water

-- 2 Tablespoons pastured butter
+- 2 Tablespoons butter (for AIP, use coconut oil)

-Place rhubarb and water in a medium-large sized saucepan.
+- Place rhubarb and water in a medium-large sized saucepan.
 Bring water to simmer over medium-high heat.
 Reduce heat to low.
 Cover and cook for 5 minutes.

-Remove lid and simmer 3-5 additional minutes, stirring, so water evaporates slightly but the bottom doesn't scorch.
+- Remove lid and simmer 3-5 additional minutes, stirring, so water evaporates slightly but the bottom doesn't scorch.

-Turn off heat.
+- Turn off heat.
 Add maple syrup (or low carb sweetener or honey) and butter, stirring to mix.

-Serve or store in refrigerator.
+- Serve or store in refrigerator.
 Keeps 5 days.

-If you wish to make the chia pudding pictured in the top rhubarb photo, it’s lovely, simple, and goes great with the sauce.
+If you wish to make the chia pudding pictured in the top rhubarb photo, it’s lovely, simple and goes great with the sauce.
 The pudding is unsweetened, so the rhubarb sauce compliments it perfectly.
 The super easy recipe follows. 🙂

-In a medium sized bowl combine 2 cups milk of choice with 3/4 cup chia seeds.
+- In a medium sized bowl combine 2 cups milk of choice with 3/4 cup chia seeds.
 Stir well.

-Allow to sit 15 minutes, stirring every couple of minutes in the beginning to keep the seeds from sinking and clumping before they expand.
+- Allow to sit 15 minutes, stirring every couple of minutes in the beginning to keep the seeds from sinking and clumping before they expand.